velocityzen/sweets/docs/Resource.md

 ### api
 Api is a unit class for interaction with outer space.

-* **No db interaction here.** Api uses only controllers' methods.
+* **No db interaction here.** Api uses only controllers methods.
-* Return conforming http error codes if error is occurred.
-There is easy to use error handler from [apis-return](https://github.com/velocityzen/apis-return) module.
+* Api returns conforming http error codes if error occurs.
+There is an easy-to-use error handler from [apis-return](https://github.com/velocityzen/apis-return) module.

 ####Properties and methods:
-`name` — name of the resource.
+`name` — resource name.
 Ex. `"user"`, `"blog/post"`.
-Resource api will be avalible under this name `"/api/1/user"` and `"api/1/blog/post"`.
+Resource api will be available under this name `"/api/1/user"` and `"api/1/blog/post"`.

 `get`, `create`, `update`, `del` — methods for handling various types of requests.